theshubzworld/ComfyUI-TogetherVision/README.md

 ## Supported Models in Vision & Image Generation Nodes

-The Together Vision and Image Generation nodes support the following models:
+The Together Vision node supports the following vision-capable models:

-- meta-llama/Llama-3.3-70B-Instruct-Turbo-Free
 - deepseek-ai/DeepSeek-R1-Distill-Llama-70B-free
 - meta-llama/Llama-Vision-Free
 - meta-llama/Llama-3.2-90B-Vision-Instruct-Turbo
 - Other (Custom, if available)

 You can select these models directly from the node's dropdown menu in ComfyUI.

+### Non-Vision (Text-Only) Models

+The node also supports these non-vision, text-only models:

+- meta-llama/Llama-3.3-70B-Instruct-Turbo-Free
+- Any other text-only LLMs supported by Together AI

+You can use these models for pure text generation tasks when no image is provided.

 For image generation, the node uses Together AI's FLUX model.

 ## Getting Started